 These days, anyone can build and design a professional-looking website without having to know anything about coding, web development, or web design.

-Whether you want to create a website for yourself or for your business, you can easily do that by following this guide.
+Whether you want to start your website for yourself or for your business, you can easily do that by following this guide.
 But it needs some effort and guidance.

-No worries, we’ll go through this tutorial where the focus will be to launch a website that you can make quick, cheap, and easy!
+No worries, we’ll go through this tutorial where the focus will be on the steps you must take to start your website that you can make quick, cheap, and easy!

 PS: It takes just 15 minutes to start your website with a hosting company.
 But design, development, extensions, optimization may require 2-3 hours of your time maximum!🤞

 Three Things You Need In Order to Build your own Website